 How to tenderize skirt steak?

 Tenderizing skirt steak is crucial for making this flavorful cut of beef more tender and enjoyable.
-Derived from the plate section of the cow, specifically the diaphragm muscle, skirt steak is long, flat, and has a coarse texture with visible muscle fibers.
-Renowned for its rich, beefy flavor, it’s a favorite for recipes like fajitas, stir-fries, and grilled dishes.
+As a naturally tough cut, tenderizing skirt steak helps break down its coarse muscle fibers, making it juicier and easier to chew.
+Derived from the plate section of the cow, specifically the diaphragm muscle, skirt steak tenderizing enhances both texture and flavor, ensuring a better dining experience.

 Skirt steak comes in two main varieties: the inside skirt and the outside skirt.
 While the outside skirt is slightly more tender and uniform, the inside skirt is thinner and more fibrous.
 Both types benefit greatly from proper tenderizing methods, which enhance their ability to soak up marinades and deliver bold flavors when cooked.